ptjuanramos/Open.ContentSecurityPolicy.NET/README.md

 ### 3. Setup

-Add this JSON element in your appSettings files.
+Add the `ContentSecurityPolicy` element to your appSettings files.

 ```json
 "ContentSecurityPolicy": {